 Many factors contribute to why children spend far too little time outside in the U.S. In many areas, society pressures parents to refrain from doing things once considered normal, like allowing their kids to walk to school unattended.
-Many schools lack the recess time they once offered.
-Here are the reasons why sunshine is important for the little ones and why we as a society need to do better in helping tykes get the fresh air they need to thrive.
+Many schools lack the recess time they once offered, or school is now virtual.
+Here are the reasons why sunshine is important for the kids and why we as a society need to do better in helping tykes get the fresh air they need to thrive.

 1. Sunshine Helps Kids Make Vitamin D

 Vitamin D is an important mineral because without it, your body cannot convert calcium to a usable form.
 Children, with their growing bones, need ample vitamin D, and because this is a fat-soluble vitamin, supplementation can result in overdose.
 Allowing children to play outdoors for 10-15 minutes daily without sunscreen if they’re fair-skinned helps their bodies manufacture the perfect levels of this vital nutrient.